cblevins/us-post-offices/README.md

 ## Cameron Blevins (March 2021)

-This repository contains the code used to create the [US Post Offices](http://cblevins.github.io/us-post-offices/) dataset.
-Its goal was to geocode, or find geographical coordinates, for as many records from Richard Helbock's dataset of historical post offices as possible.
-This took place in two stages: a) using the [Geographic Names Information System (GNIS) Domestic Names](https://www.usgs.gov/core-science-systems/ngp/board-on-geographic-names/domestic-names) database as a historical gazetteer to geocode a majority of post offices, and b) assigning semi-random location coordinates to the remaining post offices based on the county in which they operated.
+This repository contains the code used by Cameron Blevins to create the [US Post Offices dataset](https://cblevins.github.io/us-post-offices/), which contains records about 166,140 post offices that operated in the United States between 1639-2000.
+Richard Helbock (1938-2011) conducted archival research to compile historical information about these post offices.
+The code in this repository was written by Blevins in order to geocode, or find geographical coordinates, for as many records from Helbock's dataset as possible.
+The following README file describes this geocoding process.
+It took place in two successive stages: a) using the [Geographic Names Information System (GNIS) Domestic Names](https://www.usgs.gov/core-science-systems/ngp/board-on-geographic-names/domestic-names) database as a historical gazetteer to geocode a majority of post offices, and b) assigning semi-random location coordinates to the remaining post offices based on the county in which they operated.
+Refer to the [US Post Offices Data Biography](https://cblevins.github.io/us-post-offices/data-biography) for a discussion of the resulting dataset.

 ### Files and Folders

 #### Main Project Files:

+- **`us-post-offices.csv`:** The main tabular dataset generated from geocoding Helbock's data using the GNIS database. *Note: this file contains many records with missing geographical coordinates.
+Refer to documentation below and the [US Post Offices Data Biography](https://cblevins.github.io/us-post-offices/data-biography) before using this data.*
+- **`us-post-offices-random-coords.csv`**: Alternative dataset to `us-post-offices.csv` containing semi-random coordinates assigned to any post offices that were not successfully geolocated using the GNIS database. *Note: Refer to documentation below and the [US Post Offices Data Biography](https://cblevins.github.io/us-post-offices/data-biography) for more details before using this data.*
 - `process-helbock.r`: R file for geocoding Helbock's data using the GNIS database approach.
 - `assign-random-coordinates.r`: R file used for assigning semi-random coordinates to any post offices that were not geocoded using the GNIS database approach.
 - `us-post-offices-data-dictionary.csv`: Detailed explanations for each of the fields in `us-post-offices.csv` and `us-post-offices-random-coords.csv`.